-Even now, in this moment, is it hard to let these words go.
+Even now, in this moment, it’s hard to let these words go.
 When words hit the page, the author is revealed.
 You can see the inner working of my mind in an intimate way.
-I cannot pull them back once they are out there.
+I cannot pull them back once they’re out there.
 It’s not quite the fear that they won’t be good enough; that would be too easy, too predictable.
 I haven’t figured it out yet.
-It is a difficult thing for anyone…artist or not…to give all they are to the world and then let go.
+It’s a difficult thing for anyone, artist or not, to give all they are to the world and then let go.
 To deliver what they have to offer and trust it will be enough.
 Mothers who watch their children go off to school must feel similarly.
 She who was one body with that divine, young creature must trust that this now separate being will be safe without her.

 Letting go is part of life.
 Death is the only guarantee for each human, and so everyone must let someone else go.
-The seasons change, lives move on, the world is not the same.
+The seasons change.
+Lives move on.
+The world is not the same.
 Our cultures do not stay stagnant, nor return to any golden days of yore despite political pressure.
-You cannot return to any value fashioned out of old…nothing will ever be the same.
+You cannot return to any value fashioned out of old.
+Nothing will ever be the same.
 Life moves forward, never back.
 We let go of each breath, each heart beat.
 We let go of each birthday, each birth.
-We become very accomplished at letting go, and yet, it is so easy to fight nearly to the death to hold onto things.
+We become very accomplished at letting go, and yet, it’s so easy to fight nearly to the death to hold onto things.

 This does not make us weak.
 In fact, this is natural.
 We are eternal beings in bodies that die.
 This illusion of impermanence offends to the very core our endless nature.
 When we identify with the illusion, letting go wounds us.
 If we identify with our infinite nature, with the boundless creativity of the Universe, we begin to realize that letting go is a perfect part of constant expansion.
 We can’t think our way into this peace.
 We can’t reason our way into this knowing.